How to Create a Business Contingency Plan

 Label the risks according to priority

-Once you’ve identified every risk scenario or potential threats, a plan will be easy to create.
+Once you’ve identified every risk scenario or potential threat, a plan will be easy to create.
 But before that, read through your list.
 From this, rank each threat according to their urgency or priority.

 Create a bar or criteria for ranking.
 Put at the top the scenario that will most likely occur and has the most significant impact on your business.
 Then you can work your way down.